 Sandra Uwiringiyimana is a Women’s Rights Activist, Refugee Advocate, & Author of the memoir How Dare the Sun Rise (Katherine Tegen Books).

 This profoundly moving memoir is the remarkable and inspiring true story of Sandra Uwiringiyimana, a girl from the Democratic Republic of the Congo who survived a massacre and lived to tell about it.
-How Dare The Sun Rise tells a tale of survival, immigrating to America, and overcame her trauma through art and activism.
-Sandra tells the story of her survival, of finding her place in a new country, of her hope for the future, and how she found a way to give voice to her people.
+How Dare The Sun Rise tells a tale of survival, immigrating to America, and overcoming her trauma through art and activism.
+Sandra tells a story of finding her voice, a place in a new country, and her hope for the future.